DarioViva42/music_downloader/README.md

 For more information about the ID3 standard, fallow this [link][1].

-## Genius bearer token :key:
-If you want to use this software head over to [genius][2] and create a developer account.
-Once logged in set up a new API Client and generate an Access Token.
-When you run the script the first time, it will ask you to enter your generated Token.
-The Token then gets saved, so you dont need to enter it the next time.

 ## Requirements and Dependencies
 To be able to run this script you need python 3.7+.
 You can download python from their [website][3].